 Paul da Silva Jardine, Co-founder and CSO

 Paul Da Silva Jardine is co-founder and CSO at Staten.
 He brings extensive know-how in drug development in the cardiovascular field.
 He is a former VP at Pfizer R & D who spent more than 24 years at Pfizer managing project teams delivering over 50 clinical candidates in cardiovascular, obesity, diabetes and osteoporosis.
 He discovered and led early clinical team for SERM, Lasofoxifene approved in Europe.
-Most recently, he was VP or Research in the Cardiovascular and Metabolic Diseases (CVMED) Research Unit at Pfizer responsible for projects from target identification in the end of Phase 2.
+Most recently, he was VP or Research in the Cardiovascular and Metabolic Diseases (CVMED) Research Unit at Pfizer responsible for projects from target identification to end of Phase 2.